Yoga for Knee Arthritis

 • Loosens up: Slow, controlled ranges of motion help lubricate the joint and ease stiffness.

-• Can dial down pain: Regular movement keeps synovial fluid circulating and may help with pain and stiffness; evidence for pain reduction is mixed.
+• Can dial down pain: Regular movement can support synovial fluid movement and may help with pain and stiffness; evidence for pain reduction is mixed.

 • Steadier on your feet: Balance work improves stability and confidence.